America’s ‘First’ Renewable Resource Overlooked as States Embrace Clean Energy

 Huge opportunity without a need for new dams

-State policy makers throughout the country may not realize that they are putting existing hydropower assets at risk.
-This has led to some existing hydro projects being shuttered because they cannot compete in the market where other resources are receiving incentives.
+State policymakers throughout the country may not realize that they are putting existing hydropower assets at risk.
+This has led to some existing hydro projects being shuttered because they cannot compete in the market while other resources are receiving incentives.

-At the same time, it discourages investment in new hydropower, including pumped storage, upgrades of existing infrastructure, and new projects at existing non-powered dams.
+At the same time, it discourages investment in new hydropower, including pumped storage, upgrades of existing infrastructure and new projects at existing non-powered dams.

 Indeed, states should be looking to leverage the benefits of all renewable resources — both new and existing — to achieve a reliable and cost-effective clean energy future.

 Hydropower is uniquely positioned in this regard.
-In addition to providing clean energy, hydro provides flexibility, resiliency and reliability benefits to the electrical grid through services such as fast start and ramping, system inertia, primary frequency, voltage regulation and control, black start, and long duration load balancing.
+In addition to providing clean energy, hydro provides flexibility, resiliency and reliability benefits to the electrical grid through services such as fast start and ramping, system inertia, primary frequency, voltage regulation and control, black start and long-duration load balancing.

 Today, the U.S. hydropower industry generates roughly 7 percent of our nation’s electricity without burning any fossil fuels.
 And with only 3 percent of America’s existing 90,000 non-powered dams equipped to generate power, hydropower’s growth potential is immense.

 In recent years, American Municipal Power has brought online four hydropower facilities on existing dams along the Ohio River, adding more than 300 megawatts of clean electricity generation capacity.
 And this fall, the Red Rock Hydroelectric Project in Pella, Iowa is scheduled to start generating power.
-Built on an existing, non-powered dam, it will generate enough clean electricity to meet the needs of the 18,000 thousand homes within Marion County.
+Built on an existing non-powered dam, it will generate enough clean electricity to meet the needs of the 18,000 homes within Marion County.

 Washington state's hydro example